mfoemmel/fig/README.md

     config default
       set GREETING=Hello
-      append PATH=bin
+      append PATH=@/bin
     end

+The '@' symbol represents the directory that the ".fig" file is in (this doesn't matter now, but will become important later when we publish our project to the shared repository).
 Then we can just run:

     $ fig -- hello
     Hello, World